If you just started levothyroxine and you are wondering about side effects, I know what you are worried about:

-The simple solution to this problem is to take a formulation which contains the fewest amount of dyes and colorings.
+The simple solution to this problem is to take a formulation that contains the fewest amount of dyes and colorings.

 You can do this by switching to a different type of T4 medication like Tirosint or by switching to the 50mcg dose of levothyroxine/Synthroid.

-From the image, you may have noticed that the 50mcg dose of levothyroxine has no added colors or dyes which make it the preferred choice for extremely sensitive individuals.
+From the image, you may have noticed that the 50mcg dose of levothyroxine has no added colors or dyes which makes it the preferred choice for extremely sensitive individuals.